powahftw/league-of-friends/README.md

 Prepare the friendsnick.txt with a list of firends you'd like to track.
 Please remember that since you have limited API calls rate you should limit yourself with few friends at time.

-Please avoid blank spaces in nickname.
-Few regions are missing, feel free to add those :)
-Check Final Notes on the why

 ```
 nickname server
 nickname server